dbohdan/python-script-runner/README.md

 3. [Hatch](https://github.com/pypa/hatch)
 4. [pip-run](https://github.com/jaraco/pip-run)

+If no known runner is found, the meta-runner exits with status 127.

 ## Requirements

 POSIX shell to run.
 Python 3.10 or later for testing.

 ## Installation